centron-sg1/HAEC2Control/README.md

 ## Verify Installation

-Open a browser and nav*gate to:
+Open a browser and navigate to:

 ```text
 http://HOME_ASSISTANT_IP:5000/